What Is Safeguarding?

 Step 2 – Safeguarding Courses

 While all those working with young people must be vetted they should also attend a Basic Safeguarding Awareness Course.
-These are organised by local authorities, Sport NI and Cycling Ulster.
+These are organised by local authorities and Sport NI.
 We recommend that a club encourage volunteers to attend.
 The course last approximately three hours.
-Cycling Ulster will run courses, free of charge , on demand for clubs.
 Cycling Ireland’s Safeguarding Officer will also run courses for those in the South of Ireland.

 The Club Safeguarding Officer must complete the basic safeguarding course and then the Designated Officers course.
 Such courses will be delivered by both Sport NI and local councils.
 Club committees should liaise with their local councils about upcoming Designate Officer courses.